Golden Horseshoe: Sports

 The Golden Horseshoe is home to many amateur and professional sports clubs, and university and college varsity programs.
 Many professional sports clubs in the city form a part of a larger sports league.
 Most university varsity programs are regulated by U Sports, while college varsity programs are regulated by the Canadian Collegiate Athletic Association.

 In addition to the number of sports clubs and programs based in the region, the Golden Horseshoe has also hosted several international multi-sport events, including the 1930 British Empire Games (predecessor to the Commonwealth Games), the 1976 Summer Paralympics, the 2015 Pan American Games and Parapan American Games, the 2017 Invictus Games, the 2017 North American Indigenous Games, and the 2018 NACAC Championships.
 Although much of the 1976 Summer Olympics was held in Montreal, several matches for the event's soccer tournament were played in Toronto.
-Toronto is among various cities in North America to host select matches for the 2026 FIFA World Cup.
+Toronto is among various cities in North America that hosted select matches for the 2026 FIFA World Cup.